Technological Educational Institute of Central Greece: History

 In 1994, the Technological Educational Institute (TEI) of Larissa in the City of Lamia constituent campus was separated from TEI of Larissa and it founded as the TEI of Lamia, a new independent Technological Education Institution (TEI) in its own right granting its own degrees.
 In 2013, TEI of Lamia and the TEI of Chalkida agreed to a merger, Presidential Decree 100, Government Gazette 135/Α/5-6-2013.
-The founded institution was named TEI of Central Greece with the City of Lamia campus becoming the university main campus.
+The founded institution was named TEI of Central Greece with the City of Lamia campus becoming the university's main campus.
 As the European Union determined, in October 2017 the Ministry of Education specified all TEIs will be merged with the corresponding universities and each TEI department will be absorbed by a corresponding department.
 On January 17, 2019 the Hellenic Parliamentary Committee Session has voted the submitting draft law on December 28, 2018 and corresponding law 4589 has been published on the Government Gazette 13/Α/29-1-2019.

 The TEI of Central Greece abolished and ceased to be operated, which enrolled its final last cohort of students in fall 2018 (2018–2019 academic year).
-Subsequently, the Departments of Computer Science, Electronic Engineering, Nursing, Physiotherapy, were incorporated into the University of Thessaly (UTH), and the TEI of Central Greece main campus in the City of Lamia was incorporated into the University of Thessaly constituent campus in the City of Lamia (that was formerly the main campus of the University of Central Greece (UCG) existed from 2003 to 2013) and became its campus part.
+Subsequently, the Departments of Informatics, Electronic Engineering, Nursing, Physiotherapy, were incorporated into the University of Thessaly (UTH), and the TEI of Central Greece main campus in the City of Lamia was incorporated into the University of Thessaly constituent campus in the City of Lamia (that was formerly the main campus of the University of Central Greece (UCG) existed from 2003 to 2013) and became its campus part.
 The campus has, since the integration, been located into two parts, on the North Site and on the South Site in what has since become the main campus of the University of Thessaly in the City of Lamia.
 University of Thessaly in the City of Lamia, also University of Thessaly, City of Lamia (or UTH City of Lamia), is regarded as the University of Thessaly's southernmost branch campus at the time of its founding in 2013.

+University of Thessaly in the City of Lamia has two sites.
+North Site (urban) (map coordinates: 38°54′45″N 22°25′41″E) locates at 2-4 Papasiopoulou str, 351 31, City of Lamia, Galaneika district, attached to the 16th Primary School’s building, on the outskirts of the Saint Michael and Gabriel's wooded hillside.
+It is 1.2 km from the city center, 300 m close to Town Hall, 5 km from South Site.
+South Site (suburban) (map coordinates: 38°52′30″N 22°26′17″E) locates at 3rd Km Old National Road Lamia - Athens, 351 32, City of Lamia, Nea Ampliani district, at nearby old airport.
+It is 4 km from the city center, in the South End suburb of the city.